tabwrangler/tabwrangler/README.md

 - [`"storage"`][5]: Allows syncing your Tab Wrangler settings with your browser account and enables saving your closed tabs to your local computer. _Note: closed tabs are not synced because the "sync" storage area has only a small amount of storage._
+- [`"tabGroups"`][10]: Allows creating tab groups and reading their details, like their color, to show matching tab group colors in Tab Wrangler's own interface.
 - [`"tabs"`][6]: Allows reading the title and location of any current tabs as well as closing those tabs and opening new tabs.
 This permission **does not** enable Tab Wrangler to read information on web pages that you visit.